cropgeeks/gridscore-next-client/docs/trial-setup.md

   - `Category` (requires specification of valid values)
   - `Truth value` (either `true` or `false`)
   - `Date` (a date for when a certain event has taken place)
+  - `GPS position` (your current location will be used as the trait value)
+  - `Image` (You can take a photo and GridScore will store the filename as the trait value)
   - `Text` (for anything that requires input of free text)
 - **Trait group**: Optionally, traits can be divided into groups.
 These are used to declutter the user interface during data collection.
 They can also be used to toggle the visibility of whole groups of traits.
 This can be useful if you only want to score the traits of a specific group at a point in time and you can hide all other traits temporarily.
 - **Set size**: The set size determines how many individual measurements you are going to take together as a set.
 For example, if you're always measuring something like the plant height for 3 individual plants within the plot, set this value to `3`.
 If you are only taking a single measurement for the whole plot, set it to `1`.
 If you are selecting 4 individual fruit and measuring their brix, set this to `4`.